From cli

-Shell script conventions and defensive patterns: strict mode, quoting, portability, error handling, and common pitfalls.
-Invoke whenever task involves writing or reviewing shell scripts (.sh, .bash, .zsh files).
+Shell script conventions, defensive patterns, and correctness rules: strict mode, quoting, portability, error handling, and common pitfalls.
+Invoke whenever task involves any interaction with shell scripts — writing, reviewing, debugging, or understanding .sh, .bash, .zsh files.

 Extended examples, code patterns, and lookup tables for the rules below.